Ranavalona I: Tangena ordeal

 One of the chief measures by which Ranavalona maintained order within her realm was through the traditional practice of trial by the ordeal of tangena.
-A poison was extracted from the nut of the native tangena (Cerbera manghas) shrub and ingested, with the outcome determining innocence or guilt.
+A poison was extracted from the nut of the native tangena (Cerbera manghas) tree and ingested, with the outcome determining innocence or guilt.
 If nobles or freemen were compelled to undergo the ordeal, the poison was typically administered to the accused only after dog and rooster stand-ins had already died from the poison's effects, while among members of the slave class (andevo), the ordeal required them to immediately ingest the poison themselves.

 The accused would be fed the poison along with three pieces of chicken skin: if all three pieces of skin were vomited up then innocence was declared, but death or a failure to regurgitate all three pieces of skin indicated guilt.
 According to 19th-century Malagasy historian Raombana, in the eyes of the greater populace, the tangena ordeal was believed to represent a sort of celestial justice in which the public placed their unquestioning faith, even to the point of accepting a verdict of guilt in a case of innocence as a just but unknowable divine mystery.

 Residents of Madagascar could accuse one another of various crimes, including theft, Christianity and especially witchcraft, for which the ordeal of tangena was routinely obligatory.
 On average, an estimated 20 to 50 percent of those who underwent the ordeal died.
 In the 1820s, the tangena ordeal caused about 1,000 deaths annually.
 This average rose to around 3,000 annual deaths between 1828 and 1861.
 In 1838, it was estimated that as many as 100,000 people—about 20 percent of the population—in Imerina had died as a result of the tangena ordeal.
 Although outlawed in 1863, the ordeal continued to be practised secretly in Imerina and openly in other parts of the island.